Sue: Isn’t this the same location as last week?

 Sue: I love the smell of Swarfega.

-But at least she’s warming to Liz.
+At least she’s warming to Liz.

 Sue: She’s lovely.
 She’s a lot less severe than when we first met her.
 She’s settling in very nicely.